wasp-lang/wasp/web/docs/auth/social-auth/_wasp-file-structure-note.md

-Structure of the `main.wasp` file we will end up with:
+Here's a skeleton of how our `main.wasp` should look like after we're done:

 ```wasp title="main.wasp"
 // Configuring the social authentication